friarhob/darpa-pomodoro/README.md

 ---
 ### To Do List

-* Set a bell when changing state (Work/Play)
-* Change background colour when changing state (Work/Play)
+* Change background colour of boxes as well when changing state (Work/Play)
-  * Red and green colours are already defined on `Colours.css` file
 * Create a "Long Rest" state, fully configurable, for dealing with full Pomodoro sessions
 * Save and output time-tracking reports for accountability